stephenajulu/stephenajulu/README.md

 My name is Ajulu, an IT Professional, Writer, and Consultant.

-I run — julzlabs, a tech firm that builds cutting-edge tech products and solutions while providing research, design, development, marketing, integration, and digital transformation services.
+I run — [julzlabs](https://julzlabs.co), a tech firm that builds cutting-edge tech products and solutions while providing research, design, development, marketing, integration, and digital transformation services.
-I also run — Julz Insight Holdings, a holding and investment firm that holds and invests in impactful cutting-edge products, brands, startups, and solutions.
+I also run — [Julz Insight Holdings](https://julzinsight.co), a holding and investment firm that holds and invests in impactful cutting-edge products, brands, startups, and solutions.
 I'm passionate about learning, building, writing, and investing in interesting things.
 Find me here: [personal website](https://stephenajulu.com) or read my articles here: [blog](https://stephenajulu.com/blog).
 Pass by and check out my: [projects & portfolio](https://stephenajulu.com/portfolio).
 Want to support or buy my digital products?
 Learn more and inquire here: [shop](https://stephenajulu.com/store).
 This is a list of places you can find me online: [links](https://stephenajulu.com/links).
-You can also follow me on [twitter](https://twitter.com/stephenajulu), [instagram](https://instagram.com/stephenajulu) & [linkedIn](https://linkedin.com/in/stephenajulu)
+You can also follow me on [twitter](https://twitter.com/stephenajulu), [instagram](https://instagram.com/stephenajulu) & [linkedIn](https://linkedin.com/in/stephenajulu).

+Currently building interesting products.
+Watch this space for updates.

 #### Insights: